burhanhelmy/burhanhelmy/README.md

 <p>🧑‍🚀 Live personal projects</p>

-<span>Beside of my professional career as a Flutter developer, I also love to work on personal projects during my free time to explore the new tech stack besides to ramping up my personal development.
+<span>Beside of my professional career as a Flutter developer, I also love to work on personal projects during my free time to explore on the new horizon of tech realm.
+Besides, it's helping me to ramping up my personal development as a programmer.
 Below are the projects that I've successfully launched.
-Everything is built by myself from scratch by using few interesting framework and tools.
+Everything is built by myself from scratch by using few interesting frameworks and tools.
 It including the aspect of UI/UX design.</span>

 </br>